Bill o’Jacks photographed some time between 1902 and 1909

 Soon after, George Halstead Whittaker wrote one of the best summaries of the case, printed as Bill’s O’ Jack’s: A Moorland Mystery: Facts and Surmises in 1932.
 As well as containing lengthy extracts from various newspapers and publications, including the play by Alfred Denville and the ubiquitous Saddleworth Sketches, the author made a coherent attempt to draw some sensible conclusions from the wide array of evidence.
 He also observed that, at the time he wrote, people remained as intrigued by the mystery “as surely as though the event had been of recent date”.
 Whittaker went over the facts as they were known.
 He ruled out, on the grounds of the “very severe injuries to each man” that the two men had fought between themselves.
-He theorised that Thomas was attacked and his father came to help, which is a reversal of the theories held at the time but which seems to draw its inspiration from Tales of a Pennine People.
+He theorised that Thomas was attacked and his father came to help, which is a reversal of most theories held at the time but which seems to draw its inspiration from Tales of a Pennine People.
 Another idea was that the three men seen by Reuben Platt – he repeated the usual incorrect claim that no-one but Platt was a witness to these men – went into the inn, refused to pay and injured William in the resulting quarrel before waiting for Thomas, “against whom they had some grudge.”

 Whittaker next mentioned Thomas Smith’s letter – without offering too much in the way of comment except that its author had not been called to the inquest – before noting the arrested Irishman at Delph and the five men recorded in Saddleworth Sketches who interrupted the game of pitch and toss.
 Still following the Sketches he cast suspicion on Reuben Platt and wondered if he doubled back to “plunder” the house, but like Joseph Bradbury was unable to supply a convincing motive and conceded that Platt alone was unlikely to overpower Thomas Bradbury (although this overlooks the possible advantage of both surprise and a pistol).
 Here Whittaker added something new: in discussing whether William said “Pats” or “Platts”, he observed: “It should be made clear that ‘Pats’ a hundred years ago had a meaning more like ‘navvies’ and did not necessarily mean Irishmen.
 ‘Pats’ were navvies who lived in huts at Greenfield during the construction of the road hereabouts, which completed the turnpike from Manchester to Holmfirth.”
 However, it is clear from the inquest (although not universally reported) that James Whitehead assumed that “Pats” meant Irishmen and passed this on to Higginbottom.

 Whittaker reprinted two articles from the Manchester Courier about the murders and the inquest, although the use of the name “Mary Winterbottom” confirms that he was using the text as printed in Saddleworth Sketches.
 He also followed Joseph Bradbury in mentioning suspicions against the Red Bradburys, including the idea that one of them confessed in Australia and that “Red Tom” died in agony near Holmfirth constantly talking about the murders.
-Whittaker next discusses the possibility which seems to have based on the play Miriam – that there was a connection with the “Burnplatters”, which would perhaps explain William’s words if he actually said “Platts”.
+Whittaker next discusses the possibility which seems to have been based on the play Miriam – that there was a connection with the “Burnplatters”, which would perhaps explain William’s words if he actually said “Platts”.
 Whittaker noted that this connection was not made by anyone at the time, nor was it mentioned in Saddleworth Sketches.

 Finally, he discussed how many attackers there were: he concluded that one person was unlikely to overcome both men and get away undetected, although it would have explained the “savage butchery of the deed” if it was a single attacker who hated the Bradburys; two could possibly have done it, especially if it was the Red Bradburys who wanted to stop Thomas giving evidence; three “is a likely number of assailants” and would point at the three Irishmen and a motive of robbery.
 Again, he seemed to be unaware of the pistol as a possible factor.
 Whittaker concluded by relating the solutions given in the stories presented in Tales of a Pennine People, Miriam and the play Bill o’Jacks.
 Incidentally, although he quoted from Tales of a Pennine People, he did not identify the killer as the father of Esther Porritt or give the reason implied by Howcroft.
 This possibly suggests that he was unfamiliar with the supposed connection between Thomas Bradbury and Esther Porritt – especially as he included every other theory that had been suggested.